PCP Myth #6: You can upgrade at any time

 Dealers love telling customers that putting in a large deposit on a PCP is wasting your money, or pouring it down the drain, or burning pound notes, or crazy, or poor financial strategy.
 But once again, that’s simply not true.

 With a PCP, you have to pay off the entire value of the car (minus the balloon amount if you don’t plan to keep it).
 If you put in a small deposit or no deposit at all, that makes your monthly payments higher.
 If you put in a larger deposit, your monthly payments will be lower.
-The more deposit you put in, the less money you are borrowing and the less interest you pay.
+The more deposit you put in, the less money you are borrowing and the less interest you have to pay.

 Everyone’s circumstances are different.
-For some, a smaller upfront payment and a few extra pounds per month is a better option.
+For some people, a smaller upfront payment and a few extra pounds per month is a better option.
 Other people might have the cash available now and prefer to spend less each month.
 You’re getting to the same point at the end of the agreement, so it doesn’t matter which way you choose to get there.

 What dealers generally don’t tell you is that they are being paid commission on every pound you borrow, so it’s in their interests for you to borrow more money.
 The only reason they want you to put in less cash and borrow more is so they will get a bigger commission payment from the sale.
 Make sure you are setting up your PCP in a way that works for you, not for the dealer.